spxbhuhb/adaptive/core/core-core/doc/guides/wireformat/json/JSON transform.md

 ```

 ### Explanation

-Adaptive provides visitors and transformers to inspect and process JSON structures.

 This transformer checks if the given `JsonNumber` instance is part of a `JsonObject` in an object with the key `age`, if so,
 changes the number to `13`.